 A powerful hypersensitivity to everyday living and difficulty in being realistic when it comes to the matters of the 6th house are also common factors of this placement.
-Sometimes having the great martyr (Neptune) placed in the house of health (6th) the person may become a bit of a hypochondriac, get sick a lot, and always feel weakened and sensitive, imagining the worst kind of illnesses they could suffer from.
+Sometimes having the great martyr (Neptune) placed in the house of health (6th) the person may become a bit of a hypochondriac, get sick a lot, and always feel weak and sensitive, imagining suffering from the worst kind of illnesses.
 The person may even become confined and bedridden as a temporary retreat from the outside world.